 Most people urinate when their bladders are full.
 But urine that is held in can become more concentrated and have a foul odor.
 Not holding in urine will minimize ammonia odor and infections.

-Personal hygiene of the genital area is vital when experiencing strong ammonia-smelling odor.
-It is essential to ensure genitals are cleaned well during bathing and completely dried afterward.
+Personal hygiene of the genital area is vital when experiencing a strong ammonia-smelling odor.
+Ensuring genitals are cleaned well during bathing and completely dried afterward is essential.

-The most common causes of an ammonia smell to a person’s urine are diet, UTIs, dehydration, and hormones.
+The most common causes of an ammonia smell in a person’s urine are diet, UTIs, dehydration, and hormones.
 It is important to find out the main cause, especially if it is medical.

 Most of the time, staying hydrated, decreasing intakes of trigger foods, vitamins, and medications, passing urine often, and practicing good hygiene can manage ammonia odor in urine.

-It is important ammonia-smelling urine is not ignored, especially if it continues after making attempts to resolve it.
+It is important that ammonia-smelling urine is not ignored, especially if it continues after attempting to resolve it.
 Ammonia smell may indicate a health problem and should not be ignored.